Rotations of Figures in a Plane

 Triangle being reflected across a movable line

-More precisely, a reflection across a line maps every point in the plane onto its image such that one of the following statements is satisfied.
+In more precise terms, a reflection across a line l maps every point A in the plane onto its image A' such that one of the following statements is satisfied.

-• If is on the line then and are the same point.
+• If A is on the line l, then A and A' are the same point.

-• If is not on the line then is the perpendicular bisector of
+• If A is not on the line l, then l is the perpendicular bisector of AA'.

 Segment AA' intersects line ell perpendicularly, and line ell bisects segment AA'.
 Points B and B' coincide.